What is a Buffered ETF?

 You might see this called “liquid alts.”
 Use a Buffered ETF to try and generate more return from your bond part of the portfolio while you still have some downside protection.

-While there still is correlation between buffered ETFs and a major down market, one might expect better returns with a buffered ETF than with bonds.
-Buffered ETFs are a potential bond-alternative.
+While a correlation exists between buffered ETFs and a major down market, one might expect better returns with a buffered ETF than with bonds.
+Buffered ETFs are a potential bond alternative.

-The use cases here is for folks who are more conservatively invested than they “should” be.
-The risk, of course, is that you dump this fund when the market is below the buffer and lose out, instead of just holding on to your conservative portfolio.
+The use cases here are for folks more conservatively invested than they “should” be.
+The risk is that you dump this fund when the market is below the buffer and lose out instead of just holding on to your conservative portfolio.

 Use a Buffer ETF during your Pre-Retirement Glidepath